PostHog/posthog.com/contents/handbook/engineering/product-design.md

 ## v0.1 or v2?

-As the feature owner, you should make a choice if you're building a very basic first iteration of something, or if you're improving the experience.
+As the project owner, you should make a choice if you're building a very basic first iteration of something, or if you're improving the experience.

 There are two paths for creating the first version of a product: v0.1 or MVP (even earlier).